Q to Q Ferry

 How many people can fit?

-The vessels can carry a maximum of 12 passengers, two crew, and up to two wheelchairs and four bicycles.
+The vessels can carry a maximum of 12 passengers, 2 crew, 2 wheelchairs and 4 bicycles.

 Can I take a stroller?